Skeptical Science: Reception and motivation

 Skeptical Science has become a resource about climate change, and praised for its straightforwardness.
 Marine biologist Ove Hoegh-Guldberg has described it as "the most prominent knowledge-based website dealing with climate change in the world", and The Washington Post has praised it as the "most prominent and detailed" website to counter arguments by global warming deniers.
 In September 2011, the site won the 2011 Eureka Prize from the Australian Museum in the category of Advancement of Climate Change Knowledge.

 Cook is trained as a solar physicist and says he is motivated by his Christian beliefs.
 He is one of a number of Christians publicly arguing for scientific findings on anthropogenic global warming, and is an evangelical Christian.

+Skeptical Science and Climate Feedback are used to develop CLIMINATOR, an artificial intelligence that debunks climate misinformation.